 If the water discolouration is from the hot water tap alone, then the water heater anode rod may be the problem.
-When water with high concentrates of sulphates reacts with anode rods, it causes discolouration and a rotten egg smell.
+When water with high concentrations of sulphates reacts with anode rods, it causes discolouration and a rotten egg smell.
 If the problem is with the anode rod, call Saskatoon plumbers such as Perfection Plumbing & Drain Cleaning Ltd. to replace it.
 The issue may also be a result of sediment settling in the water heater tank.
 The metal tank of a water heater may also be corroded due to minerals in the water.
 Rust from the plumbing systems may also be causing the brown colour in the water

 The easiest way to solve a water discolouration problem is to flush the water heater.
 Many plumbers in the region provide flushing services.
 During flushing, cold water runs through the system and gets rid of all sediment buildups.
 It also helps to remove any accumulation of minerals in the heater parts.
 A plumber will also check if any other issues may be causing water discolouration in your taps.

 Proper maintenance of your water heater is the best way you can avoid dealing with discoloured water.
-When getting Saskatoon plumbing services, ask for tips on how to do that.
+When getting professional Saskatoon plumbing services, ask for tips on how to do that.